SCHOOL DISTRICT #60 (Peace River North)

 These expectations apply to behaviour at school, during school-organized or sponsored activities (including on-line behaviour) that negatively impacts the safe, caring or orderly environment of the school, and/or student learning.

 The School District promotes the values expressed in BC Human Rights code respecting the rights of all individuals in accordance with the law.
-The School District will treat seriously, behaviour or communication that discriminates based on race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, gender, age, or sexual orientation (prohibited grounds set out in the BC Human Rights Code).
+The School District will treat seriously, behaviour or communication that discriminates based on race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, gender, gender identity or expression, age, or sexual orientation (prohibited grounds set out in the BC Human Rights Code).

 Guiding Principles of Response: